Queen Zenobia's Last Look Upon Palmyra by Herbert Schmalz

 Zenobia Captive by Sir Edward Poynter

 There are two other well known namesakes of Zenobia.
 The first is St. Zenobia, who was martyred with her brother St. Zenobios, for their religion.
 The second is Princess Zenobia, wife of Prince Rhadamistes of Iberia, who lived in the 1st century, around 50 AD.
 The two were cousins, and although Rhadamistes was a valiant man at first, he turned into a murderer and vicious ruler.
 They became King and Queen of Armenia after the murder of Zenobia's father and brothers, yet Zenobia remained loyal.
 After enemies attacked Armenia, a pregnant Zenobia and her husband fled the kingdom, and unable to bear the long ride, and afraid of being captured, Zenobia begged Rhadamistes to kill her.
 He stabbed her and left her behind, b ut she survived and was saved by shepherds, who took her to the court of Tiridates, where she was received kindly.
 Her husband returned to his father and was beheaded.
 This Zenobia's tale was retold by the Roman historian Tacitus, then made into a play called Zenobia in 1761.
-It was also a name used by Hawthorne.
+It was also a name used by Hawthorne, and a character in the opera Radamisto by Handel.

 Three lesser-known namesakes include comedienne/actress Tina Fey's daughter Alice Zenobia, Zenobia Powell Perry, a composer, and author Zenobia Camprubi Aymar.
 The name also features in other literature, include The Blithdale Romance, written by Nathaniel Hawthorne in 1852, and The Hour of the Dragon (also known by Conan the Conqueror) by Robert E. Howard in 1935.
 Most recently, Amazon currently sells Zenobia - Birth of a Legend by Russ Wallace, which is about the Queen of Palmyra.
 It has strong reviews.
 There was also a 1939 film titled "Zenobia," in which Zenobia is an elephant, a 1975 film called "Madame Zenobia," and Anita Ekberg played Zenobia in the 1959 film "The Sign of Rome."